-A Journey to the Country Where East Ends and West Begins
+A Eurasian Adventure to the Land Where East Meets West

 When: May 2009

-Istanbul is not the capital city of Turkey - that accolade of officialdom goes to Ankara hundreds of miles south east of Istanbul.
-Istanbul straddles both sides of the rich blue Bosphorus River and at the same time connects East with West, Europe with Asia.
-A walk across one of the big bridges over the Bosphorus magically signals a trip from Europe into Asia - an official journey from one continent to another, a rather special experience which officially sanctions you to claim that you have walked all the way from Europe to Asia and back again.
-Expect to see men, of wide ranging ages, fishing over the balustrades of the bridge on your way over - a common, and pleasant, sight in Istanbul; testimony to the thriving sea life to be found in the river.
-The blues of the Bosphorus are vivid and pulsating, acting like a giant vein snaking its way through the city.
+Istanbul straddles both sides of the deep blue Bosporus River and at the same time connects East with West, Asia with Europe.
+A walk across one of the big bridges over the Bosporus magically signals a trip from Europe into Asia - an official journey from one continent to another, a rather special experience which officially sanctions you to claim that you have walked all the way from Europe to Asia and back again.
+Expect to see Turks of all ages fishing over the balustrades of the bridge on your way across - a common sight and testimony, if any were needed, to the thriving sea life to be found in the river.
+The deep and rich blues of the Bosporus are vivid and pulsating, acting like a giant blue artery snaking its way through the city.
 Istanbul's iconic Blue Mosque, is truly otherworldly appearing, to my novice travel eyes at least, not unlike a giant upturned insect on its back with its six legs wriggling in the air.
 Minarets from a plethora of stunning mosques pierce the blues of the city sky at seemingly every turn.
 Each minaret, each Call to Prayer, each dome signalling emphatically that I was on the very fringes of two continents and gesturing, uncompromisingly, towards a Middle Eastern way of doing things.
 Istanbul rides this political, continental and religious fault-line making it among the most unique of city breaks to be had.

-For a secular country which does not pertain to support any one religion in particular, the Islamic call to prayer was aired with confident regularity throughout the day; starting at 6am.
-Bring your earplugs, especially if you intend to stay in central Istanbul.
+For a secular country which does not pertain to support any one religion in particular, the Islamic Call to Prayer was aired with confident regularity throughout the day, starting at 6am.
 In Britain, church bells toll only on Sunday, meaning we get off lightly in comparison.
-As a visitor, however, the Call added a visceral soundtrack to our saunterings around the city and drove home the point that Istanbul, although on the surface appearing westernised, was most definitely Islamic at heart. it was, therefore, startling to see a gay bar in one part of the city; although, it must be said, this bar felt vulnerable and isolated when we visited it for an afternoon coffee.
-Istanbul, of course, has all of the iconic sights the travelling bounty hunter is looking for and is a must for any visit to the country.
+As a visitor, however, the Call added a visceral soundtrack to our saunterings around the city and drove home the point that Istanbul, although on the surface Westernised in may respects, was most definitely Islamic in its heart and in its soul.
 Istanbul has one of the best and most dramatic skylines I have seen and its roots at the heart of the Ottoman Empire arguably make it one of the world's most architecturally beguiling of cities; you'll find no soulless glass skyscrapers here.
 Instead, modest masonry buildings, heritage pieces thousands of years old and a plethora of mosque minarets of all shapes, sizes and hues coexist in a cluttered architectural harmony.

 The Süleymaniye Mosque, Istanbul's largest mosque perched on the city's third hilltop.

-The lovely, soft ice-cream dollop shapes of the landscape, almost lunar in its formations and set off beautifully by countryside greenery.
-It is sights like these which draw tourists to this region of Turkey.
+The soft ice cream-like shapes of the Cappadocian landscape, almost lunar in its formations and set off beautifully by the greenery of the countryside.

-A mosque's minaret looks out into the dramatic landscape.
+A mosque's minaret foregrounds the dramatic landscape of central Turkey.

-Wonderful night-time views of the village of Uchisar and Uchisar mosque.
+Wonderful night-time views of the village of Uchisar and the minaret of Uchisar mosque.

 travel tips, links & resources